-There are miles under their wings, and there are challenges to overcome — of wind and weather, fishing filaments, and fish farmers who fancy them none.
+There are miles under their wings, and there are challenges to overcome — of wind and weather, fishing monofilaments, and fish farmers who fancy them none.
 Knowing what lies before all birds as they embark on migration it’s with pure relief and respect that I welcome them back — choking up with sentimentality, I don’t mind saying.
-After all these years, I still can’t watch Winged Migration without some pooled tears.
-(See the excerpt below with the moving song Nick Cave wrote for the film.)
+After all these years, I still can’t watch Winged Migration without some tears.

 Be well, my winged friends.
 We’ll look out for you while you’re here.